David DiPlacido: Canadian Soccer League

 After the relegation of Toronto Lynx to the Premier Development League, he returned to the Canadian Soccer League to play with North York Astros.
-He made his debut on June 7 in an exhibition game against the Mexico U-20.
-He assisted the Astros by clinching a playoff berth by finishing third in the National Division but was eliminated by eventual champions Toronto Croatia.
-He was also selected for the 2007 CSL All-Star match where he was named to the National Division team.
+He made his debut on June 7 in an exhibition game against the Mexico national under-20 football team.
+He assisted the Astros in clinching a playoff berth by finishing third in the National Division, but was eliminated by eventual champions Toronto Croatia.
+He was also selected for the 2007 CSL All-Star match, where he was named to the National Division team.

 In 2008, Diplacido signed with league rivals Italia Shooters.
 Diplacido helped the Shooters win their second International Division title.
-In the playoff run, he contributed by a victory over the Brampton Lions in the quarterfinals.
-Ultimately Italia was defeated in the second round by eventual champions Serbian White Eagles.
+In their playoff run, he contributed to a victory over the Brampton Lions in the quarterfinals.
+Ultimately, Italia was defeated in the second round by the Serbian White Eagles.

 Indoor career

 In the winter of 2004, he played indoor soccer after he was drafted to play in the Major Indoor Soccer League with Philadelphia KiXX.
-He assisted Philadelphia in securing a postseason berth but was eliminated in the quarterfinals to Kansas City Comets.
+He assisted Philadelphia in securing a postseason berth but was eliminated in the quarterfinals by the Kansas City Comets.
 He appeared in 12 matches and recorded 3 goals for Philadelphia.